 All employees of the Group are entitled to a base salary, benefits and, in the UK and most locations, pension.
 The variable compensation for all employees is drawn from the AAP and is allocated by reference to role, responsibility and performance, and with regard to regulatory requirements.
 Awards to individuals may be made up of different types of award as appropriate to incentivise them depending on their role within the business.

-ual Award Pool
+Awards made from Annual Award Pool

-Position Cash Bonus Award Deferred Equity Award Performance Fees Deal Vintage Bonus
+Position Cash Bonus Award Performance Fees Deal Vintage Bonus

 Executive Director • •

 Investment Executives • • • •

 Marketing Executive, Corporate and Business Services Partner or Director level Executive • •

 Other employees •